-Subject to a reduction to 50% upon completion of the Farm-Out Agreement.
+^{} Subject to a reduction to 50% upon completion of the Kazakhstan Farm-Out Agreement.

-The Kyzyloi Field Licence and Production Contract is in the process of being extended at present.
-(1) (2)

-The Akkulka Production Contract lies wholly within the Akkulka Exploration Licence and Contract area.

-(3) Following the first contractual relinquishment as confirmed by the Kazakh authorities in December 2008, a further contractual relinquishment was agreed with the Kazakh authorities, which reduced the area to 7,632 km2 effective November 2009 and was confirmed by the Kazakh authorities in December 2010.
+- (1) The Kyzyloi Field Licence and Production Contract was expanded in December 2014 at the surface to base of the Tertiary level interval. - The new acreage specified is from surface to Base Tertiary however below that TAG has rights to explore and appraise the full 1667 km2 area. - The Akkulka Production Contract lies wholly within the Akkulka Exploration Licence and Contract area this Production Contract is expected to be expanded at the Base Tertiary level down in Q2 2015. - Following the first contractual relinquishment as confirmed by the Kazakh authorities in December 2008, a further contractual relinquishment was agreed with the Kazakh authorities, which reduced the area to 7,632 km2 effective November 2009 and was confirmed by the Kazakh authorities in December 2010.